0xLiquidGlass/unnamed/README.md

 ### Project Development Related

-This project needs someone who can:

-1. Do a proper documentation

-If you are interested, please contact 0xLiquidGlass through [any of the contacts listed here](https://github.com/0xLiquidGlass/0xLiquidGlass/blob/main/README.md#contact).
+If you are interested in helping the project, please contact 0xLiquidGlass through [any of the contacts listed here](https://github.com/0xLiquidGlass/0xLiquidGlass/blob/main/README.md#contact).

 ### Socials